thezettascale/KAEM/README.md

 ## Samples

-You don't need MCMC, an encoder, or heuristics.
-Fast and unbiased sampling is made feasible with inverse transform sampling from the prior (inference) and importance sampling for the posterior (training):
+T-KAM does not use an encoder or score-based approximations, and it often doesn't need MCMC.
+Fast and unbiased sampling can be feasible with inverse transform sampling from the prior (inference) and importance sampling for the posterior (training):

 <div style="display: flex; justify-content: space-between;">
     <img src="figures/results/individual_plots/mnist_gaussian_rbf.png" width="32%" />